YoungKippur/YoungKippur/README.md

 # I’m currently working on:
 * A [ROS robot](https://github.com/YoungKippur/NotNameBot).
 # How to reach me:
-Here is [my Portfolio](https://youngkippur.github.io/) with all my social medias.
+Here is [my Portfolio](https://youngkippur.github.io/) with all my social media.